 Caffeine toxicity can occur if your dog eats coffee grounds, so you’ll need to act quickly.

-Because coffee grounds contain significant quantities of caffeine, they have the potential to be hazardous to dogs.
+Because coffee grounds contain significant quantities of caffeine, they can potentially be hazardous to dogs.
 Caffeine (methylxanthine, a kind of chemical) is a stimulant.
 It has qualities that can make us more alert and give us a burst of energy in small doses.